Deploy Resume Parsing with Streamlit

 st.write("Upload a resume in PDF format to extract information")

-We import streamlit for the UI, pymupdf to handle the PDF text extraction, and our two custom LangChain functions (ask_llm and validate_json) from the scripts.llm module.
+We import streamlit for the UI and pymupdf to read the PDF text.
+We also import our two LangChain functions, ask_llm and validate_json, from the scripts.llm module.

 2. Handling File Uploads in Memory

 In a notebook, we loaded PDFs from a hardcoded file path on disk.
-In a web app, users upload files directly from their browser.
-To maximize performance and security, we process the uploaded file in memory as a byte stream rather than saving it to the server's hard drive.
+In a web app, users upload files from their browser.
+For speed and safety, we keep the uploaded file in memory as bytes.
+Nothing is saved to the server's disk.

 Side-by-side comparison of loading files from disk versus processing file uploads in memory via byte streams